l-r-w-250111/MindSwarm/README.md

 First, ensure you have a local Ollama server running.
 You can find installation instructions here: [https://ollama.com/](https://ollama.com/)

-Pull the model you wish to use, for example:
+Pull a model you wish to use, for example:
 ```bash
 ollama pull llama3
 ```